vectordotdev/vector/website/docs/about/what-is-vector.md

 #### Who should use Vector?

-* You _SHOULD_ use Vector to replace Logstash, Fluentd, Fluent Bit, Beats, or similar tools.
+* You _SHOULD_ use Vector to replace Logstash, Fluent*, Telegraf, Beats, or similar tools.
 * You _SHOULD_ use Vector as an [agent or sidecar][docs.roles.agent].
 * You _SHOULD_ use Vector as a Kafka consumer/producer for observability data.
 * You _SHOULD_ use Vector in resource constrained environments (such as devices).